 Member States have until 25 May 2011 to transpose the revised Framework into national law and this report is therefore timed to inform the deliberations of Member States as they consider how to implement the revised Framework.
-Where NRAs have a role to play, such as on the porting provisions mentioned above, BEREC's members are keen to ensure that implementation of the Framework is completed in a timely manner ahead of the 25 May 2011 deadline.

 Furthermore, the EC publishes an annual Consumer Markets Scoreboard to monitor the performance of key markets from a consumer perspective, and identify which parts are not functioning well for consumers.
 Switching is one of the five indicators that the Scoreboard measures, along with complaints, prices, satisfaction and safety.